Quotes

 – Why no, you ruinous butt, you whoreson indistinguishable cur, no.

 – No! why art thou then exasperate, thou idle immaterial skein of sleave-silk, thou green sarcenet flap for a sore eye, thou tassel of a prodigal’s purse, thou?
 Ah, how the poor world is pestered with such waterflies, diminutives of nature!
-Shakespeare, Troilus and Cressidaact 5, scene 1
+Shakespeare, Troilus and Cressidaact 5, scene 1 - Telephone is an invention of the devil which abrogates some of the advantages of making a disagreeable person keep his distance.
+Ambrose Bierce, The Devil’s Dictionary

-• In England it is possible to have your cake and eat it without being in turn consumed by guilt.
+- In England it is possible to have your cake and eat it without being in turn consumed by guilt.
 This is because English cakes are plain, elegant and wholesome.
 They may be eaten not only at the tea table but also as part of lunch or at the end of dinner.
 Continental and American cakes are made to look positively wicked by comparison.
 English cakes are respectable.
 Helen Simpson, The Ritz London Book of Afternoon Tea

-• The whole theory of modern education is radically unsound.
+- The whole theory of modern education is radically unsound.
 Fortunately in England, at any rate, education produces no effect whatsoever.
 If it did, it would prove a serious danger to the upper classes, and probably lead to acts of violence in Grosvenor Square.
 Oscar Wilde, The importance of Being Earnest, 1895